stanford-rc/globus.stanford.edu/cloud.md

 If you are interested in using this add-on, [contact us](mailto:srcc-support@stanford.edu) to learn about the costs involved.

-# Microsoft
+# Microsoft Azure Blob Storage

-At this time, Stanford does not have a license for either the Microsoft Azure Blob Storage add-on or the Microsoft OneDrive add-on.
+At this time, Stanford does not have a license for the Microsoft Azure Blob Storage add-on.
+If you are interested in using this add-on, [contact us](mailto:srcc-support@stanford.edu) to learn about the costs involved.

+# Microsoft OneDrive

+At this time, Stanford does not have a license for the Microsoft OneDrive add-on.
 If you are interested in using this add-on, [contact us](mailto:srcc-support@stanford.edu) to learn about the costs involved.

 # Wasabi